nogibjj/SalesReport_YCLiu/README.md

 <img width="811" alt="ScheduledUpdate" src="https://github.com/nogibjj/SalesReport_YCLiu/assets/46064664/e817a97c-b07e-4bea-950f-c49d0865ea97">

+2. **Github actions setup for continuous integration**
+  <br>b. _.github/workflows/cicd.yml_: Quality control actions are triggered when pushed/ pulled to main branch.

 3. **Other files for development environment settings**
-   <br>b. _.gitignore_: specify file names to ignore.
+  <br>c. _.gitignore_: specify file names to ignore.
+  <br>d. _requirements.txt_: list required packages for the project.

 4. **Description of the project**
-   <br>c. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execution.
+   <br>e. _README.md_: THIS FILE, explaining the purpose and structure of the directory, with example output and screenshots of scheduled execution.